CAN THE DATA ON YOUR DEVICE BE RECOVERED?

 What happens during diagnostics?

-The objective of our diagnostics is to find out whether or not any of the files that you identified as being important are accessible.
-We do not focus on finding out why your drive failed; we focus finding out if the important files can be accessed.
+In many instances, clients find that there computer - suddenly - cannot access the data on an internal drive or external (USB connected) drive.
+The objective of our diagnostics is to find out whether or not any of the files that you identified as being important are accessible on our equipment.
+Advanced data recovery equipment is often able to communicate with a drive when Windows, MacOS, or Linux fail.
+We do not focus on finding out exactly why your drive failed; we focus finding out if the important files can be accessed.

 At the lab, diagnostics begins with using a data recovery tool to look at the file system directory.
 Are the names of the files visible?
 If they are, then are the files intact or are they corrupted?
 If they are intact, can they be read?
 If they can't, is it because the data is incoherent or is it because some of the data sectors are not being read?
 Is this due to a problematic read head?
 Or is there platter damage?